MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 ### Requirements for using this feature

-If you're planning to use this feature you need to do the following:
+If you're planning to use this feature, do the following:

 1. Produce new binary update including
    * updated CodePush plugin supporting Code Signing